Safety rep toolkit: introduction

 This guidance is especially for you if you are a Prospect H&S rep. It will also assist branch reps and negotiators.

-Toolkit chapters are listed in the red box on the right.
+Toolkit chapters are listed on the left.
 Each chapter contains links to key resources intended to empower you.
 We cover:

 - your rights - legal entitlements and union expectations